gramener/gramex-guide/pptxhandler/README.md

     - e.g. `slide-number: 1` picks only the 1st slide
     - e.g. `slide-number: [2, 4]` picks the 2nd and 4th slide (not the 3rd)
 - `slide-title`: apply rule to specific slide titles
-    - e.g. `slide-title: Business Update` picks all slides with the *exact* title "Business Update" (case-insensitive)
+    - e.g. `slide-title: f'Business Update'` picks all slides with the *exact* title "Business Update" (case-insensitive)
-    - e.g. `slide-title: *Update*` picks all slides with "Update" anywhere in the title (case-insensitive)
+    - e.g. `slide-title: f'*Update*'` picks all slides with "Update" anywhere in the title (case-insensitive)
-    - e.g. `slide-title: Day ?` picks Day 1, Day 2, ... but not Day 10, ...
+    - e.g. `slide-title: f'Day ?'` picks Day 1, Day 2, ... but not Day 10, ...
     - Use `?` to match a single char, and `*` to match anything

 For example: